My Wife's Next Husband

 When my wife calls our kids.
 When her next husband drives home.

-Kingdom? he says to an obedient brown dog.
+Kingdom, he’ll call to an obedient brown dog.
 Come.

-Our children will stand with her because they love her.
 And Jesus the Irresistible Traitor will be there for them all.

 Move naturally, He’ll say.
 Right tribe.
 Loved ones first.
 Wine at 5.